rl-institut/oemof-B3/docs/examples.rst

 as own assumptions and can be adjusted.

-All electricity generating components can be expanded.
+The electricity generating components and the grid cannot be expanded.
+Both are fixed.
-Additionally, it can be invested into grid expansion and battery storage.
+But it can be invested into battery storage to expand it.

 Three scenarios have been built based on the grid development plan: